cdaley95/CS2450J-Project/readme.md

 - Load any file from the file dialogue that has 5 character length words per line.
 - Program will provide an error if the file is not in the correct format.
-- You may choose to modify the color scheme by editing the values in `theme.py`.
+- You may choose to modify the color scheme by editing the values in `theme.py` within the `src` folder.
 A restart is required to apply these changes.

 ## What the program does/can do